Rithvikns/python/Data_Structures/Graph/README.md

 ## Conclusion

 Graphs are powerful data structures with vast real-world applications.
-They come in many forms, including directed, undirected, cyclic, aczclic, weighted, and unweighted graphs.
+They come in many forms, including directed, undirected, cyclic, acyclic, weighted, and unweighted graphs.
 Understanding graph traversal, algorithms, and representations is crucial for solving many complex problems efficiently.